AaHaHaa/MMTools/README.md

 5. Support both passive and gain fibers
    - Gain model includes Gaussian gain and rate-equation gain, for both single-mode and multimode scenarios.
    - For rate-equation-gain modeling, all pumping schemes are implemented: copumping, counterpumping, co+counter-pumping, as well as with and without ASE.
+   - If ASE is included, the effect of ASE to the coherent signal field is simulated, rather than only a separate power variable $P_{\text{ASE}}(\omega)$ from the coherent signal field $F[A](\omega)$.
    - Rate-equation model supports Nd, Yb, Er, Tm, Ho.
 For more details, see `readme.pdf`.
+   - Support ring- and linear-oscillator configurations.
+For linear oscillators, inclusion of influence from pulses of both directions to the gain medium is considered.
+As an example, please see the numerical section of http://josab.osa.org/abstract.cfm?URI=josab-38-3-743 to understand the necessity of this two-pulse saturation effect in a linear oscillator.
 6. For multimode, GPU computations (with Nvidia CUDA) is highly recommended.
 I have written a lot of CUDA files to speed up simulations.
 It is controlled by `sim.gpu_yes=true/false`.

 ## Notes:<br>